some-avail/TextOverlapFinder/README.md

 - you can use the program to check for plagiarism.

+### Installation

+- install Nim
+- tof has no custom dependencies
+- compile the with: nim c -d:release tof.nim
+- or compile and run in one pass: nim c -r tof.nim
+- run with: ./tof or ./tof.exe
+- futurally compilates may be delivered.

 ### Usage

 As a starting-app the interface is still limited (0.5).